 KKR consolidates all VIEs in which it is considered the primary beneficiary.
 An enterprise is determined to be the primary beneficiary if it has a controlling financial interest under GAAP.
 A controlling financial interest is defined as (a) the power to direct the activities of a variable interest entity that most significantly impact the entity's business and (b) the obligation to absorb losses of the entity or the right to receive benefits from the entity that could potentially be significant to the variable interest entity.
-The consolidation rules which were revised effective January 1, 2010 require an analysis to (a) determine whether an entity in which KKR has a variable interest is a VIE and (b) whether KKR's involvement, through the holding of equity interests directly or indirectly in the entity or contractually through other variable interests unrelated to the holding of equity interests, would give it a controlling financial interest under GAAP.
+The consolidation rules which were revised effective January 1, 2010 require an analysis to (a) determine whether an entity in which KKR has a variable interest is a VIE and (b) whether KKR's involvement, through the holding of equity interests directly or indirectly in the entity or contractually through other variable interests unrelated to the holding of equity interests in an entity that has qualified for the deferral of the consolidation rules, the analysis is based on consolidation rules prior to January 1, 2010.
+These rules require an analysis to (a) determine whether an entity interests directly or indirectly in the entity.
+Under both guidelines, KKR determines whether is a VIE and (b) whether KKR's involvement, through the holding of equity erequire an analysis to (a) determine whether an entity in which KKR has a variable interest is a variable interests would give it a controlling financial interest under GAAP.
 Performance of that analysis requires the exercise of judgment.
 Where KKR has an interest in an entity that has qualified for the deferral of the consolidation rules, the analysis is based on consolidation rules prior to January 1, 2010.
-These rules require an analysis to (a) determine whether an entity in which KKR has a variable interest is a VIE and (b) whether KKR's involvement, through the holding of equity interests directly or indirectly in the entity or contractually through other variable interests would be expected to absorb a majority of the variability of the entity.
-Under both guidelines, KKR determines whether it is the primary beneficiary of a VIE at the time it becomes involved with a VIE and reconsiders that conclusion at each reporting date.
-In evaluating whether KKR is the primary beneficiary, KKR evaluates its economic interests in the entity held either directly by KKR or indirectly through related parties.
-The consolidation analysis can generally be performed qualitatively; however, if it is not readily apparent that KKR is not the primar
+These rules require an analysis to (a) determine whether an entity in which KKR has a variable interest is a VIE and (b) whether KKR's involvement, through the holding of equity interests directly or indirectly in the entity.
+Under both guidelines, KKR determines whether it is the primary beneficiary of a VIE at the time it becomes invol